sushiGyuuuuu/Pawgram-The-Virtual-Pet-Simulator/README.md

 We extend our appreciation to our instructor, <strong>Ma'am Fatima Agdon</strong>, for her guidance and for teaching us the concepts that made this project possible.

-Lastly, we thank <strong>Biskit, Chocolate, and Dixie</strong>, our beloved pets, for inspiring us and reminding us how meaningful real-lide pet care and companion can be.🎀💝
+Lastly, we thank <strong>Biskit, Chocolate, and Dixie</strong>, our beloved pets, for inspiring us and reminding us how meaningful real-lide pet care and companion can be.🎀
 </p>
 </div>